ZhuLvs/2DIR/README.md

 ## Quick Start

 First, you need to download the training dataset.
-You can download it from [this link](https://github.com/ZhuLvs/2DIR/tree/main) and save it under the `data` directory.
+You can download it from this link (it's quite large, 1.1GB) and save it under the data directory.

+The validation dataset link is this link.

 You may manually modify the parameters in `model/main.py`.